10 Common Plumbing Mistakes Homeowners Make (And How to Avoid Them)

 3. Ignoring Small Leaks

 The real risk, though, is structural.
-Persistent moisture seeps into floors, walls, and ceilings — warping wooden beams, crumbling drywall, undermining foundations, and creating the perfect conditions for mold growth.
-By the time visible damage appears, repairs are rarely cheap or simple.
+Persistent moisture seeps into floors, walls, and ceilings, warping wooden beams, crumbling drywall, undermining foundations, and creating the perfect conditions for mold growth.
+What starts as a minor mitigation job can escalate into a $10,000 to $30,000 reconstruction project if it's ignored long enough.
+Water damage restoration alone averages $3,867 nationally in 2026, with most homeowners paying between $1,384 and $6,384 before insurance.

 Don't Let Leaks Linger

-Small leaks often signal deeper problems — corroded pipes, loose fittings, or failing seals.
+Small leaks often signal deeper problems like corroded pipes, loose fittings, or failing seals.
 If you find a leak, inspect the surrounding plumbing too.
-Learn what plumbing sounds might mean in our noisy pipes diagnosis guide.
+Our seasonal plumbing problems guide covers what to watch for year-round, and if your water bill has spiked, our high water bill troubleshooting guide walks you through finding the source.

 4. Flushing Items That Don't Belong